 - Mince or Ground Pork.
 Makes the dish more meaty and porky.

 - Cheese.
-Kraft processed cheese slices or shredded block cheese (Mozarella, Cheddar, etc.) add so much flavor!
+Kraft processed cheese slices or shredded Mozarella or Cheddar cheese add so much flavor.

 - Cilantro.
 Adds aromatic freshness.
 Especially good with shrimp + shitake mushrooms.